 Why you should listen

 Current treatments for mood disorders only suppress symptoms without addressing the underlying disease, and there are no known cures.
-The drugs Rebecca Brachman is developing would be the first to prevent psychiatric disorders such as post-traumatic stress disorder (PTSD) and depression.
+The drugs Dr. Rebecca Brachman is developing would be the first to prevent psychiatric disorders such as post-traumatic stress disorder (PTSD) and depression.

 (Photo: Kenneth Willardt)